Gellert5225/SwiftyCareer/Doc/source/includes/_cloud.md

 );
 ```

-## PostComment

-Post a comment under a feed.

 ### Request

 Param | Type | Description
 --------- | ------- | -----------
-feedId | String | The object id for Feed
+id | String | The object id for Feed
-commenter | String | The object id for the commenter
-commentText | String | The comment itself in text form
+amount | Number | The incrementation amount, 1 or -1

 ### Response

 This function does not return any value.

+## PostComment

+Post a comment under a feed.

 ```javascript
 const params = {